 Lecture sessions will consist of brief 15-20 minute lectures interspersed with in-class activities to give you a chance to think about, and to apply what you are learning.
-This course is one of the components of the Foundational Education program at Point Loma Nazarene University.
-BIO 1001 is required for Social Work majors.
+This course is one of many ways to earn units in the General Education program at PLNU, but BIO 1001 is required for Social Work majors.